Precautions

 This medicine may make you dizzy, drowsy, or lightheaded.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-If you have been using this medicine regularly for several weeks or longer, do not change your dose or suddenly stop using it without checking with your doctor.
+Do not change your dose or suddenly stop using it without checking with your doctor.
 Your doctor may want you to gradually reduce the amount you are using before stopping it completely.
-This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, such as abdominal or stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble sleeping.
+This may help prevent worsening of your condition and reduce the possibility of withdrawal symptoms, including stomach cramps, anxiety, fever, nausea, runny nose, sweating, tremors, or trouble sleeping.

 • Talk to your doctor if you have any questions about taking oxycodone and naloxone combination or about how this medicine may affect your baby.